Imma76/anime_info/README.md

 # anime_info

-A new Flutter project.
+An app that helps you search for information about any anime

 ## Getting Started

-This project is a starting point for anime_info application. anime_info is an app that helps you search for information about your favourite anime.
+This project is a starting point for anime_info application. anime_info is an app that helps you search for information about your favourite anime and uses riverpod for state management.

 A few resources to get you started if this is your first Flutter project: